 If they were poorly regarded then they were removed from my list.

-I then tried out the remaining suppliers by paying them money to unlock my iPhone.
+I then tried out the remaining suppliers by paying them money to unlock locked iPhone.

 - Customer Services: Quick and helpful

-They have a well established helpdesk team that answered my questions in a friendly manor within an hour or two.
+They have a good helpdesk team that answered my questions in a friendly manor within an hour or two.

-I tried unlocking a variety of iPhone models from an older iPhone 4 through to a newer iPhone X. All of them had the iCloud locks removed quickly without a hitch.
+I tried unlocking a variety of iPhone models from an older iPhone 4 through to a newer iPhone X. All of them had the iCloud activation lock removed quickly without a hitch.

-The only negative is the recent changes to their charging structure.
+The only negative is their charging structure.
 It isn’t very clear on their website but the payment you make initially is simply a deposit for the service.
 The remainder of the fee is payable before the unlock is completed.

 I found this a bit inconvenient as the website makes it look like the lower price is for the complete service.
 It isn’t.